ridwankareem/AWS-ParameterStore-cross-region-replication/README.md

 ## Usage

-Run this command " chmod +x replicate-prod-params.sh " to apply permission Run script with this command " ./replicate-prod-params.sh "
+Run this command " chmod +x replicate-prod-params.sh " to apply permission.

+Run script with this command " ./replicate-prod-params.sh "